SemionV/dory/devlog.md

 **27.10.22**
 * Working on transformations.
 As said before, I am trying to implement a Modifier which combines transformations of each renderingItem in the queue and applies transformation on a graphicalPrimitive.
 So added points array to each graphical primitive, so that I have a generic way to apply a transformation and store the result for any type of graphical primitive.
 The idea is that any primitive consists of points(it might be a line, a polygon or a sprite, etc) and those points just have to be transformed consequently.
 * I have simplified transformation and do the calculation directly in a Drawer.
 Caching and optimizations can be implemented aside and in a more clomplex manner.
 So far this strait forward implementation works well and it is very powerfull.
 See the demo(canvas2d).
 * I have also realized, that Transformation is not needed in each and every Graphical Primitive, it is enough to push and pop transformations in the Rendering System.
-They will are tight to the primitives in RenderingItem anyway.
+They will be assigned to the primitives in RenderingItem anyway.
 * Reworking the engine and scene architecture for the new rendering system.
 So far the idea is to reduce number of component types just to update and drawing components.

 **26.10.22**